KatrineAshraf/IMDB-Movie-Reviews-Sentiment-Classification-with-Transformers/Readme.md

 </br>

 >[!TIP]
 > API KEY to WandB are stored as environment variables, so you should replace them with your own API KEY if needed.
-Or simply check the plots [here](https://wandb.ai/SoloWork/Movie%20Review%20Sentiment%20Classification%20with%20Tranformers?nw=nwuserkatherineashraf) if you don't intend to train.
+Or simply check the plot unified plot in the image below if you don't intend to train.

  </br>

 >[!CAUTION]
 > - If you decided to not run the conda commands within same notebook or project folder (but in anaconda prompt, for example), you need to copy the `env.yml` full path in the command.

-## Sneak A Peak:
+## Results:
 ![Training_and_Evaluation_Loss_For_All_Transformers](https://github.com/user-attachments/assets/c186b800-fee6-4f33-9109-7193353cc478)